-Top 5 Mistakes Homeowners Make When DYI’ing Roman Shades
+Top 5 Mistakes Homeowners Make When DIY’ing Roman Shades

 “That looks easy,” said every homeowner ever.
 “I don’t need to hire someone to do that.”
 Hmm, maybe you do and maybe you don’t.
 If you decide to tackle the project yourself, be careful to avoid these common mistakes:

 Mistake #1: Not knowing your different window treatment options & lookalikes

 Roman shades are recognizable by their elegant arrangement and gathering of fabric, but they are also very similar to London and balloon shades.
 Know the difference before you begin.